Program Information

 Course Sequence total credits may differ from the program information located on the MCCCD curriculum website due to program and system design.

 At Maricopa, we strive to provide you with accurate and current information about our degree and certificate offerings.
 Due to the dynamic nature of the curriculum process, course and program information is subject to change.
 As a result, the course list associated with this degree or certificate on this site does not represent a contract, nor does it guarantee course availability.
-If you are interested in pursuing this degree or certificate, we encourage you to meet with an academic advisor to discuss the requirements at your college for the appropriate catalog year.
+If you are interested in pursuing this degree or certificate, meet with an academic advisor to discuss the requirements at your college for the appropriate catalog year.

 The pathway map presented above is for the current catalog year and is the intended pathway map for new students.
-Other versions of this pathway map from different catalog years are available below:
+All previous catalog years for this pathway map are available at the link below.